CONDOR, an new Parallel, Constrained

 - guide the search to the minimum of (see inner loop in the steps 3(a)i. to 3(a)iv.).
 To guide the

-search, the information gathered until now and available in is exploited.
+search, the information gathered until now and available in is exploited. is exploited.

 - (b)